rikosintie/Discovery/docs/usage.md

 There is a sample file named device-inventory-area1.csv in the project.
 The site name is just a tag so that you can have as many device-inventory files as you need.
 At a large customer this might be the MDF and then a series of IDFs.

+!!! warning
+    Use dashes, never underscores, in site names and hostnames — anywhere they show up as part of a filename (`device-inventory-<site>.csv`, the hostname column, `-c coreswitch` values, etc).
+Every script derives filenames straight from these values, so a `Lab_3850` here and a `Lab-3850` there silently produces two different sets of files that never find each other — the arp/macaddr/port-map handoff breaks with no error, just quietly-missing IP/DNS columns.
+Pick one hostname spelling per device and use it everywhere, always with a dash.

 ### CSVLENS

 There is also a great terminal tool called `csvlens`.
 It's an open source project on [GitHub csvlens](https://github.com/YS-L/csvlens).
 It's cross platform and runs on Mac/Linux/Windows.